 Got too many TV/stereo remotes?
-Got a baby that likes to throw them across the room?
-Sounds like you need one of these:
+You might need a remote control holder.
+Got a baby that likes to throw remotes across the room?
+You definitely need this remote control holder DIY!

 Then I grabbed something for the backing.
 I chose a cheap IKEA pillow case because this organiser is for me and I couldn’t care less what the back looks like.
 If you’re making this as a gift you’ll probably want to give it a little more thought.

 But before you turn, trim down your seams a little to reduce bulk (or if you were too lazy to trim down your backing piece before joining, like me, do that now).